 ARTICLE II: OFFICERS AND EXECUTIVE COMMITTEE

-Section 1: The officers of the organization shall be President, Vice-President, Secretary and Treasurer.
+Section 1: The officers of the organization shall be President, Vice-President for Operations, Vice-President for Professional Associations, Secretary and Treasurer.

 Section 2: The President shall be elected for a two-year term at the annual meeting.
 All other officers shall be elected for a one-year term at the annual meeting.